New Windows vs. Old Windows, how to decide if it's time to replace windows

-With so many people working from home these days, it is vital to consider the amount of noise in your home office space.
+With so many people working from home these days, it is vital to consider the amount of noise in your home office.

 World Health Organization (WHO) states in their guidelines that humans communicate in the range of 60 - 70 dB, while 68 dB is considered to be a safe and acceptable noise level for constant exposure.

-A graph below shows you the type of glass we use and how it reduces the outside noise that enters your home.
+A graph below shows you the type of glass we use in our Tilt & Turn windows, and how it reduces the outside noise that enters your home.

 Speak with an expert about noise problems in your home, and we'll find a fix for your problem.
 Contact us today for a free, no-obligation consultation.

-New windows feature double or triple pane windows with the possibility to install laminated glass or include wider air space to disrupt the sound waves.
+New windows may also feature the laminated glass with wider air space to disrupt the sound waves.

 This allows blocking different sound frequencies, giving you better protection against noise.